Hail Mary: Annunciation

+Visitation

-The second part of the prayer is taken from Elizabeth's greeting to Mary as recorded in Luke 1:42: "Blessed art thou among women, and blessed is the fruit of thy womb."
-Taken together, these two passages are the two times Mary is greeted in chapter 1 of the Gospel of Luke.
+The second part of the prayer is taken from Elizabeth's greeting to Mary as recorded in : "Blessed art thou among women, and blessed is the fruit of thy womb."

-In Western (Latin) tradition
+In Western Latin tradition

 After considering the use of similar words in Syriac, Greek and Latin in the 6th century, Herbert Thurston, writing in the Catholic Encyclopedia concludes that "there is little or no trace of the Hail Mary as an accepted devotional formula before about 1050" – though a later pious tale attributed to Ildephonsus of Toledo (fl.
 7th century) the use of the first part, namely the angel's greeting to Mary, without that of Elizabeth, as a prayer.
 All the evidence suggests that it took its rise from certain versicles and responsories occurring in the Little Office of the Blessed Virgin Mary, which just at that time was coming into favour among the monastic orders.

 Thomas Aquinas spoke of the name "Mary" as the only word added at his time to the Biblical text, to indicate the person who was "full of grace".
 But at about the same time the name "Jesus" was also added, to specify who was meant by the phrase "the fruit of thy womb".

 The Western version of the prayer is thus not derived from the Greek version: even the earliest Western forms have no trace of the Greek version's phrases: "Mother of God and Virgin" and "for thou hast given birth to the Saviour of our souls".